sean-benedict-bernardo/1242-NSCOM01-MCO1/README.md

 - Negotiation of block size and transfer size as per RFCs 2347, 2348, and 2349
 - Error handling for timeouts, duplicate ACKs, and file not found errors

+## Longer description

+The program binds a UDP socket to a dynamic client port, which connects to a specified TFTP server IP address.
+The RRQ (Read Request) operation supports option negotiation for block and transfer size, handling data by writing the received file to local storage.
+Similarly, WRQ (Write Request) allows writing to the TFTP server, with the option to specify a different filename.
+The client selects a transfer port from the dynamic port range (49152–65535), which is not reserved by IANA, ensuring compatibility with standard networking practices.
+ACK management ensures reliable file transfer by requiring the client to wait for an ACK packet (opcode 4) before sending the next block.
+Duplicate ACKs are discarded, and if no ACK is received after 1 second, the last sent block is retransmitted up to five times to prevent data loss.

+The program includes robust error-handling mechanisms.
+Timeout handling (e.g., awaitAck) prevents the client from hanging indefinitely by limiting the wait time for responses.
+A ConnectionResetError detects when the server is unreachable, while a timeout error indicates that the server has stopped responding.
+The receiveFile function is responsible for processing read requests, receiving 512-byte data blocks, acknowledging packets, and ensuring correct file order and integrity.
+Meanwhile, the sendFile function transmits files by splitting them into 512-byte chunks and sending them block by block.
+Additional error handling includes detecting unknown ports (Error Code 5), managing duplicate ACKs, and identifying unexpected server disconnections.
+These features collectively ensure a reliable and efficient TFTP client.

 ## Error handling testcases instructions (a.k.a.
 How to recreate)

 1. Timeout: Detect and handle unresponsive servers.